 If you do choose the corporate employee route, it’s important to take advantage of any management training programs, leadership opportunities, and work-related organizations your company offers or promotes.
 This type of involvement will show just how dedicated you are to your work and that you do have what it takes to become CEO.

 Start gaining business experiences early in high school by working with mentors at Beta Bowl.

-In business, connections are key, and it often is more about who you know than what you know.
+In business, connections are key.
+Business is more about who you know than what you know.
 If you have your sights set on becoming CEO, you’ll want to align yourself with the higher-ups in your company and begin forging your path to the coveted throne.
-However, you can’t simply social climb your way up the corporate ladder; you have to be exceptionally good at your job, among the most dedicated of employees, and possess a strong commitment to learning about and bettering the organization.
+However, you can’t simply social climb your way up the corporate ladder; you have to be exceptionally good at your job, among the most dedicated of employees and possess a strong commitment to learning about and bettering the organization.

 If you are demonstrating those qualities, your network of higher-up connections will likely begin to grow, and it would behoove you to seek out a mentor within your company.
 Perhaps there’s a person who is much older, even approaching retirement, but who has been exceptionally successful at rising the ranks of the administration.